Paul Gleghorne

 Paul Gleghorne (born 11 April 1987) is an Ireland men's field hockey international.
 He was a member of the Ireland team that won the bronze medal at the 2015 Men's EuroHockey Nations Championship.
-He also represented Ireland at the 2016 Summer Olympics and at the 2018 Men's Hockey World Cup.
+He also represented Ireland at the 2016 Summer Olympics and the 2018 Men's Hockey World Cup.
 At club level, he has won the Men's Irish Hockey League with Lisnagarvey.
-Gleghorne is a member of a family of field hockey internationals.
+Gleghorne comes from a family of field hockey internationals.
 His older brother, Mark, has played for Ireland, England and Great Britain.
 Two of his aunts, Margaret Gleghorne and Jackie McWilliams, were also Ireland and Great Britain women's internationals.

 Early years, family and education

 Gleghorne was born into a field hockey family.
 His father, Andy, was a player and club secretary at Antrim Hockey Club while his mother, Anne, played with and coached Randalstown.
 Anne Gleghorne died in 2003.
 His older brother, Mark, has played for Ireland, England and Great Britain.
 Two of his aunts, Margaret Gleghorne and Jackie McWilliams, were also Ireland and Great Britain women's internationals.
 He completed his secondary level education at Royal Belfast Academical Institution.
-Between 2006 and 2009 he attended Loughborough University were he gained a first class honours degree in Accounting and Financial Management.
+Between 2006 and 2009 he attended Loughborough University where he gained a first class honours degree in Accounting and Financial Management.
 Between 2010 and 2014 he completed his accountancy training with Chartered Accountants Ireland.